winitzki/scall/tutorial/programming_dhall.md

 It follows that, for any monad `M` there is a monad morphism from `L` to `T M`.
 This morphism is called the "base lift" and is computed as `blift = frun pure` using the `pure` method of the monad `M`.
-The type signature of the base lift is:

-`blift : ∀(M : Type → Type) → Monad M → ∀(a : Type) → L a → T M a`
+Below we will show how to implement the base lift for a given complete transformer.

 An **incomplete monad transformer** has the foreign lift method but no foreign runner or base lift.